 - Make sure all the paperwork (if buying registered) will be included at the time the sale takes place (ask for them to email you a copy or take a picture and text it to you)

 - Ask what goat organization they are registered with*

 - Ask about worming and feeding practices, general maintenance, etc.

 *There are many organizations you can register your goat with, some examples are:

 - AGA- American Goat Society

 - ADGA- American Dairy Goat Association

 - ANDDA- American Nigerian Dwarf Dairy Association

 And all of those in-between.
-The two biggies are the AGA and the ADGA.
+The two biggies are the AGS and the ADGA.

 6 Red Flags to Watch Out For When Buying Goats